index contact © 2025

 • Reoccurring meetings help me balance my calendar and prioritize conversations.

-• I really appreciate grabbing a coffee to chat where the conversation can drifting naturally between personal life and professional topics.
+• I really appreciate grabbing a coffee to chat where the conversation can drift naturally between personal life and professional topics.

 Low patience for